Table of Contents

 For more information on this topic, see our fact sheet on Lipodystrophy and Body Changes.

-There are causes of PN other than HIV drugs.
-It is important to talk with your provider if you have symptoms of PN.
+There are many causes of PN other than HIV drugs, including diabetes, chemotherapy treatments for cancer, not getting enough of certain vitamins, and HIV itself.
+Talk with your provider if you have symptoms of PN.
 For more information on this topic, see our fact sheet on Peripheral Neuropathy.

-Lactic Acidosis is a buildup of lactic acid in the blood.
+Lactic acidosis is a buildup of lactic acid, a waste product, in the blood.
 It is a rare but serious complication of some nucleoside reverse transcriptase inhibitors (NRTIs) such as Zerit and Videx (which are now rarely used).
 Women (especially pregnant women), overweight people, and those with a long history of NRTI use are more likely to develop lactic acidosis.
 Symptoms include fatigue, nausea, vomiting, stomach pain, shortness of breath, and weakness in the arms and legs.
 If you notice any of these symptoms, call your health care provider right away.

 For more information on this topic, see our fact sheet on Lactic Acidosis.